 Allergy causes autoimmunity

 A study published in 2004 examines the health impact of amalgam replacement in mercury-allergic patients with autoimmunity.
-The patients, who suffered from different autoimmune diseases, were selected on the basis of an existing allergy to mercury (diagnosed with MELISA® testing) and also that they had amalgam fillings as the single restorative material in their teeth.
+The patients, who suffered from different autoimmune diseases including MS, were selected on the basis of an existing allergy to mercury (diagnosed with MELISA testing) and also that they had amalgam fillings as the single restorative material in their teeth.
 The amalgam was replaced with composites and ceramic materials.
-Half a year later, MELISA® was re-done to see if there had been any change in the original positive response.
-Also, the heath status was measured by objective tests and the patient’s gave a subjective opinion on whether their health had improved.
+Half a year later, MELISA was re-done to see if there had been any change in the original positive response.
+Also, the health status was measured by objective tests and the patients gave a subjective opinion on whether their health had improved.
 Download the full article (pdf).

-The results showed that the in vitro reactivity after the replacement of amalgam decreased significantly to inorganic mercury, silver, organic mercury and lead.
+reactivity after the replacement of amalgam decreased significantly to inorganic mercury, silver, organic mercury and lead.
 Out of 35 patients, 71% showed improvement of health.
 The remaining patients exhibited either unchanged health or worsening of symptoms.
-Interestingly enough, their responses to mercury didn’t decrease – which suggests that there exists a different source of exposure than amalgam.
-Patients with multiple sclerosis observed the highest rate of improvement while the lowest rate was noted in patients with eczema.
+Interestingly enough, responses to mercury in patients who didn’t improve didn’t decrease – which suggests that there exists a different source of exposure to mercury than amalgam.
+Patients with MS observed the highest rate of improvement while the lowest rate was noted in patients with eczema.

-We do not suggest that metal allergy is the only cause of MS. But anyone with MS can take a MELISA® test to see if hypersensitivity to metals may be contributing to their symptoms.
-Please remember that the use of steroids or anti-inflammatory medication may affect the test results as MELISA® measures the response of the immune system.
+We do not suggest that metal allergy causes MS. But anyone with MS can take a MELISA test to see if hypersensitivity to metals may be contributing to their symptoms.
+Please remember that the use of steroids or anti-inflammatory medication may affect the test results as MELISA measures the response of the immune system.

-Already, we have seen MS patients make a partial and, in some cases, full recovery by removing the source of metal they were reacting to – often dental fillings.
-The MELISA® Foundation is keen to work with any MS charity which would like to test what we believe is a breakthrough.
-Click here for a case report.
+We have seen MS patients make a partial and, in some cases, full recovery by removing the source of metal they were reacting to – often found in dental restorations.
+The MELISA Foundation is keen to work with any MS charity which would like to test what we believe is a breakthrough.